Code-Institute-Submissions/milestone_project_3-2/README.md

 * Gitpod
   * This was the software that I used to write the html, css, javascript and Readme files.
   * It was used to store all the images and files.

+* Materialize
+  * This was used to style the app.

 * HTML
   * This was used to create the mark up language.